adoxography/tailwind-scrollbar/website/docs/getting-started.md

 The lastest version of `tailwind-scrollbar` (v4) is only compatible with `tailwindcss` v4.
 If you're using `tailwindcss` v3, you'll need to use `tailwind-scrollbar` v3.
 :::

-2. Add it to the plugins array of your Tailwind config
+2. Add the plugin to your Tailwind config

 <Tabs groupId="config">
     <TabItem value="css" label="New CSS Config" default>